 A taxpayer planning a significant expansion can file the SC616, Notification to Lock In County Designation, before creating the new jobs to lock in the current year Tier II, III, or IV county designation.
-This will allow the taxpayer to use the current-year designation in the future, when the jobs are created.
+This will allow the taxpayer to use the current-year designation in the future when the jobs are created.
 If the actual county designation in the year the jobs are created is more favorable, the taxpayer is not required to use the designation locked in by the SC616.
-The SC616 is available at dor.sc.gov/forms.
+You can find the SC616 at dor.sc.gov/forms.